Newsletter

 King told JNS that, particularly during wartime, Israelis must take every opportunity to publicly honor the fallen, focus on national goals and rejoice in victories.

-Our enemies seek to disrupt our traditions, dictate our lives and perpetuate the trauma and uncertainty many Israelis have experienced since Simchat Torah 5784.
+Our enemies seek to disrupt our traditions, dictate our lives and perpetuate the trauma and uncertainty many Israelis have experienced since Simchat Torah 5784, King said.
 We must not capitulate to fear.
-Since the morale of the civilian population is a critical component of national resilience, it is incumbent upon us to continue as scheduled whenever possible, stressed King.
+Since the morale of the civilian population is a critical component of national resilience, it is incumbent upon us to continue as scheduled whenever possible, he stressed.

 King, 52, was raised on Kibbutz Alumim near the Gaza Strip, has been mobilized as a reservist and has two sons currently serving in the IDF.

-A major event in the city of Jerusalem this year is an uplifting “Musical Tefila” that will include the recitation of Psalms, Ma’ariv, singing Hallel, special prayers written for Yom Ha’atzmaut and the blowing of the shofar.
+A major event in the city of Jerusalem this year is an uplifting “Musical Tefila” that will include the recitation of Psalms, Ma’ariv evening prayers, singing Hallel, special prayers written for Yom Ha’atzmaut and the blowing of the shofar.

 Katz told JNS that since Oct.
 7, 2023, the emotional intensity of these gatherings has only deepened—the prayers more heartfelt and the dancing even more joyous.